Available July 11, 2023

 Visit Site

-Forward Reviews (Starred Review)
+Foreword Reviews (Starred Review)

-Forward Reviews (Starred Review)
+Foreword Reviews (Starred Review)

 “Innovative . . .
 Cantor spins the known biographies of the Brontë siblings into a surrealist, eccentric story where modernity blends with the archaic … Retells the story of the Brontë family with flair.”